Pushover

 Reviews

-- The game successfully evokes nostalgia for players who enjoyed it in the early 90s, making it a delightful experience for those looking to relive childhood memories.
+- The game successfully evokes nostalgia for players who enjoyed it in the early 90s, making it a great experience for those looking to relive childhood memories.

-- It features engaging and challenging puzzle mechanics that still hold up well, providing a satisfying gameplay experience.
+- It features engaging and challenging puzzle mechanics that have stood the test of time, providing a satisfying gameplay experience.

-- The game lacks a save feature, which can be frustrating for players who want to pick up where they left off.
+- The game lacks a save feature, which can be frustrating for players who want to progress through the levels without starting over.

-- There is an imposed time limit on levels that can add unnecessary pressure and frustration, especially in more complex puzzles.
+- There is an imposed time limit on each level that can add unnecessary pressure and frustration, especially in a puzzle game.

-- The current publisher's handling of the game release has been criticized for lacking proper support and documentation, leading to a less polished experience.
+- The current publisher's handling of the game has been criticized, including the lack of proper support and documentation for players.

 - 0 % positive mentions

-The game's story revolves around the character Colin Curly, a bulldog mascot for the British snack Quavers, who embarks on a quest to retrieve his lost snack packets from an anthill.
-This narrative serves as a unique product placement tie-in, distinguishing it from other versions that lack this branding and storyline.
-Overall, the story adds a whimsical and nostalgic charm to the gameplay experience.
+The game's story revolves around the character Colin Curly, a bulldog mascot for the British snack Quavers, who loses his snack collection down an anthill and seeks help to retrieve it.
+This narrative serves as a product placement tie-in, with the original version maintaining its branding, unlike the SNES release that altered the story.
+Players appreciate the quirky and abstract nature of the plot, which adds a unique charm to the gameplay experience.

 “Despite what the Steam description says - which describes the SNES version that had its Quavers branding stripped and the story replaced, this is in fact the original, branded version, where the story is that you're descending the anthill to rescue packets of snack food.”